benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

         optimizer.step()
         optimizer.zero_grad()

-Using the holdout we will evaluate the performance of the trained recurrent graph convolutional network and calculate the mean squared error across **all of the spatial units and time periods**.
+Using the holdout we will evaluate the performance of the trained recurrent graph convolutional network and calculate the mean squared error across **all the spatial units and time periods**.

 .. code-block:: python